IBM/example-health-analytics/README.md

 ```
 and locate the `Public IP`.
 This IP is used to access the Data Service and UI on the Cloud.
 Update the `env` values for `HOST_IP` in [deploy-dataservice.yml](deploy-dataservice.yml) to `<Public IP>:32000` and `DATA_SERVER` in [deploy-webapp.yml](deploy-webapp.yml) to `http://<Public IP>:32000`.
 Also in [deploy-dataservice.yml](deploy-dataservice.yml), update the `env` value for `SCHEME` to `http`.

+4. Assign the Mapbox access token to `MAPBOX_ACCESS_TOKEN` in [deploy-dataservice.yml](deploy-dataservice.yml) and [deploy-webapp.yml](deploy-webapp.yml).
+If your data source for this application is on a z/OS Mainframe, assign the API Connect URL to `DATA_SOURCE_API` in [deploy-dataservice.yml](deploy-dataservice.yml).
+> NOTE: If using the [Example Health JEE Application on Openshift](https://github.com/IBM/example-health-jee-openshift) as your data source, assign that API URL to `DATA_SOURCE_API`

-4. To deploy the services to the IBM Cloud Kubernetes Service, run:
+5. To deploy the services to the IBM Cloud Kubernetes Service, run:

 ```bash
 kubectl apply -f deploy-mongodb.yml